samskivert/jmustache/README.md

 This version of Mustache is intended for use in non-webapp scenarios.
 In the name of simplicity, some features of Mustache were omitted or simplified:

-  * `{{< include}}` is not supported.
-JMustache does not presume to know from whence your templates come, nor to foist upon you a template loading scheme.
-You give JMustache a `String` or `Reader` and it gives back an executable template.
   * `{{= =}}` only supports one or two character delimiters.
 This is just because I'm lazy and it simplifies the parser.